TidyData: Horizontal Conditions#

 Column.horizontal_condition(<name>, <callable>)

-is a python function or lambda function that operates upon a dictionary.
+The <callable> is a python function or lambda function that operates upon a dictionary.

 The Horizontal Condition Dictionary#